Having property in another country and being an absent property owner is not so easy. Worse, it can easily turn into a disaster.

 It is almost impossible to run a tenant check or do any screening like you are used to in your home country.
 Costa Rica is still the wild, wild west.

-Legally, the tenant can pay the rent within 7 days after the agreed on payday.
+Legally, the tenant can pay the rent within 7 days after the agreed payday.
 But that doesn’t mean the tenant will pay even then.
-Often, a lot of time must be spent every month in harassing the tenant to pay.
+Often, much time must be spent every month harassing the tenant to pay.

-Short-term rentals and vacation rentals usually don’t have this kind of problems, but you need to be aware that non-paying tenants are a huge problem with the actual legislation in Costa Rica.
+Short-term and vacation rentals usually don’t have this kind of problem, but you need to be aware that non-paying tenants are a huge problem with the actual legislation in Costa Rica.

 6. Abandoning tenants